 Perception of the tax-benefit linkage.
 Although we lack direct evidence on individuals' perceptions of the reforms, our collection of union and media archives strongly suggests that these reforms were widely understood as initiatives aimed at improving pension rights for the affected workers.
-For instance, an article in the daily newspaper Le Monde regarding Reform L1 states that "the agreement also includes the provision that wage earners whose wages exceeds the Social Security threshold would be able to secure a better pension for themselves".10 Our archival records from French trade unions provide additional insight, highlighting that the tax-benefit linkage was a prominent aspect of the unions' claims during negotiations (see Appendix B for details).
-For instance, the C.F.D.T. union argued to its members that "This demand from C.F.D.T. will allow non executives to improve their future pensions and will translate into increased pay compensations for employers."11 For Reform L2, the main debate was within employer unions, as the insurance industry complained that increasing payroll taxes for highly paid executives would reduce savings through pension funds.
+For instance, an article in the daily newspaper Le Monde regarding Reform L1 states that "the agreement also includes the provision that wage earners whose wages exceeds the Social Security threshold would be able to secure a better pension for themselves".6 Archival records from French trade unions further emphasize the prominent role of tax-benefit linkage in the unions' claims during negotiations (see Appendix B for details).
+For instance, the C.F.D.T. union argued to its members that "This demand from C.F.D.T. will allow non executives to improve their future pensions and will translate into increased pay compensations for employers."7 For Reform L2, the main debate was within employer unions, as the insurance industry complained that increasing payroll taxes for highly paid executives would reduce savings through pension funds.